 Multiple WiFi Name in Single OpenWrt Router

 While using multiple routers the same SSID needs to be required to enable a seamless network with fast roaming connectivity.
-But when using a single router and want to run multiple Wi-Fi names then need to create a virtual network.
-In virtual network Access points with different virtual SSID can be used to create multiple wireless names to divide for guests and any other networks.
+But when using a single router and wanting to run multiple Wi-Fi names then need to create a virtual network.
+In virtual networks Access points with different virtual SSID can be used to create multiple wireless names to divide for guests and any other networks.

-Set Up Multiple SSIDs step by step to run multiple networks with one router.
+Set Up Multiple SSIDs steps by step to run multiple networks with one router.

 Go to Network –WiFi